sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 ### Normalization and scaling
 - Consult the Glossary or additional sources for help
 - Why do we need to normalize the data?
 What exactly are we normalizing?
+- Where in the Seurat object is your normalized data stored?
 - Which data covariates could potentially influence the interpreteation of the results?
 - Following the question above, are there any covariates that need to be regressed out?
 - Are all genes equally important for your analysis?
 Justify.
+- Where in the Seurat object is your scaled data stored?
 - Describe in form of text the rational for this step in your markdown report.